louisbichard/notes/Revision/Cryptography/exam-questions.md

 ####Discuss whether this mode is suitable for producing a MAC (Message Authentication Code).
 In the affirmative case explain how is the MAC obtained.

+###In AES encryption algorithm there are several rounds, eaching containing the operations Add Round Key, Substitute Bytes, Shift Rows, Mix Columns.
+Discuss how will the algorithm be affected in the following separate scenarios:

+####The add round key operation is not performed at all in any round

+####In each round, in the Add Round Key, instead of computing a bitwise XOR between the state and the key, we use a bitwise OR (6 marks).

+###Name two formats for digital signatures

+###Name three pieces of information that you feel are most important in a certificate, regardless of the format (if you can't decide which three are most important, name up to five) and briefly explain why you think they are imporant.

 ###Describe the main steps of the encryption and decryption algorithms in the Advanced Encryption Standard (AES).
 What encryption standard was used before AES and why did it need to be replaced?